claudia-sushicat/ProgramaParaCalcularADistanciaEntreAsLigacoesQuimicas/README.md

 Me, and @tartaponei in that time was Chemical Engineering students, so all we have to do was a program that assimilate with the chemistry area, and then EUREKA!
 In this repository you can find a .db document wich is responsable for the informations about periodic table, eletronegativity, atomic radius, and more /all stuff we needed to do all the work what work?
-Calculate the distance between two atoms in a chemical ligation Please be patience, we're just exploring spyder/Python. ^u^
+Calculate the distance between two atoms in a chemical bond Please be patience, we're just exploring spyder/Python. ^u^